PhoenixTales/wiki.gothicarchive.org/gods.md

 ## Beliar, God of Darkness
 - before called _Vandras_
-- also punishment, night, shadows, death
+- patron of punishment, night, shadows, death
 - `Beliar created the night`
 - `he created death and ended the lives of men`
 - `spirit shall join me in the shadows forever more`